MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 The `benchmark2.cpp` is similar to the first benchmark file.

 ## Polynomial Evaluation
-The file `polynomial.cpp` contains 2 methods to evaluate polynomials using SEAL:
+The file `polynomial.cpp` contains 2 methods to evaluate polynomials using SEAL based on the works of Hao Chen in  https://github.com/haochenuw/algorithms-in-SEAL/ :
 ### Horner's method
 Horner's method for evaluating polynomials uses `D` multiplications and additions where `D` is the degree of the polynomial.
 Therefore the Modulus chain used must be of length greater than `D+1` because of the rescaling and modulus switching operations required after every multiplication.